justtryingthingsout/sepsplit-rs/README.md

 # Credits:
 - xerub for the original sepsplit
-- matteyeux for the 64-bit version and helping me test this
+- matteyeux for helping me test this program
+- mrmacete for the 64-bit version